+Fast forward to 2 pm the same day.
+The work seems a lot more rushed, and you barely had a chance to take a lunch break.
 You start to feel a bit stressed and tired because of the busy schedule.
-Besides, it seems that you have to go back to certain tasks and fix them, because you didn’t have time to focus on them properly.
+Besides, it seems that you have to go back to certain tasks and fix them because you didn’t have time to focus on them properly.

-You wish you’d find a reset button, so that you could start your day from all over – with a different strategy.
+You wish you’d find a reset button so that you could start your day from all over with a different strategy.

-However, things started to go wrong when you kept adding tasks after each other to your list and finally your task list was many miles long.
-Your list also contained tasks which were pretty much impossible to get done in one day.
+What you probably experienced was this: you planned your day the night before, and you felt you were on top of your tasks.
+However, things started to go wrong when you kept adding tasks to your list, and finally, your task list was many miles long.
+Your to-do list also contained tasks that were pretty much impossible to get done in one day.

 The other point which contributed to your hectic and stressful day was not understanding how much time completing a particular task would take and when to execute the task.
 If you had this information, it would have been easier to figure out the right timing for executing the task.